in-der-kothe/exactly-once-semantics/README.md

 * once we transferred to less money
 * the other time to much

-We already knew, that we must send a message more than once (The two generals)
+We already knew that we must send a message more than once (The two generals)

 So the problem is, how to handle the case when we receive a message more than once.

 This branch will show you **one way** how you could achieve this: idempotence keys...

 ## Let's start